Trutg dil Flem

 Nagens Sura – Starting point Trutg dil Flem

-If you want to walk the Trutg dil Flem from the mountain down to the valley, you start at the lower Segnesboden in the middle of the UNESCO-World Heritage Site Sardona near the source of the Flem.
-This is located at the northernmost point of the unique Segnesboden, which you can reach from the mountain station Nagens Sura within approx. 1h 15 min.
-From the fountain, the water path leads you past the overwhelming waterfall of the Segnas Sura.
-From there you have a wonderful view of the Tschingelhörner with the Martinsloch and the Glarus main shift, before continuing to the nearby Segneshütte.
+If you’d like to walk the Trutg dil Flem trail all the way down from the mountain into the valley, you’ll start at Lower Segnesboden, in the heart of the Sardona UNESCO World Heritage Site, near the source of the Flem.
+You can reach the source of the mountain stream within a short walk from the Segnes mountain station.
+From the source, the water trail takes you past the stunning Segnas Sura waterfall.
+From there, you’ll enjoy a magnificent view of the Tschingelhörner peaks, including the Martinsloch and the Glarner Hauptverschiebung, before start heading downhill.

 UNESCO-World Heritage Site